Murray Milgate: Biography

-Milgate was educated at the University of Sydney and the University of Cambridge where he taught economics before moving to Harvard University in 1984.
+Milgate was educated at the University of Sydney, where he was a student of Peter D. Groenewegen, and at the University of Cambridge, where he completed his PhD on John Maynard Keynes's economics in 1980, influenced by Piero Sraffa's rehabilitation of the classical economists and Karl Marx.
+He then taught economics at Cambridge and Sydney before moving to Harvard University in 1984.
 He returned to Cambridge in 1996.

+He was a visiting professor at the University of California at Berkeley (1992) and was made distinguished visiting professor of economics at Osaka Gakuin University in Japan in 2008.
+He is a founding editor of the journal Contributions to Political Economy.

-He is best known for his contributions to the dissemination of economic knowledge through his New Palgrave activities and his published writings that focus on exploring: (1) the relation between classical economic theory and Keynesian economics as an alternative to standard neoclassical thinking about the market mechanism; (2) the history of nineteenth-century political economy.
+Working in the Keynesian tradition, he is best known for his contributions to the dissemination of economic knowledge through his New Palgrave activities and his published writings that focus on exploring: (1) the relation between classical economic theory and Keynesian economics as an alternative to standard neoclassical thinking about the market mechanism; (2) the history of nineteenth-century political economy.
 An assessment of aspects of the first set of contributions can be found in Dutt and Amadeo's Keynes's Third Alternative.

-In 1992 Milgate shared the Eccles Prize for Excellence in Economic Writing (from Columbia University Business School) for the New Palgrave Dictionary of Money and Finance and in 1995 The New Palgrave World of Economics was named among the 100 most influential books since WW2 by the CEEPP at the University of Oxford.
+In 1992 Milgate shared the Eccles Prize for Excellence in Economic Writing (from Columbia University Business School) for the New Palgrave Dictionary of Money and Finance and in 1995 The New Palgrave World of Economics was named among the 100 most influential books since WW2 by the Central and Eastern European Publishing Project (CEEPP) at the University of Oxford.
 In 2011 his After Adam Smith was awarded the David and Elaine Spitz Prize for the best book on liberal and democratic theory by the International Conference for the Study of Political Thought.
-He was a visiting professor at the University of California at Berkeley (1992) and was made distinguished visiting professor of economics at Osaka Gakuin University in Japan in 2008.
-He is a founding editor of the journal Contributions to Political Economy.